Bjork, Sleater-Kinney, St. Vincent, More Contribute To ‘7-Inches For Planned Parenthood’

-A benefit project suggestively dubbed “7-Inches For Planned Parenthood” went live this morning, posting a video on Facebook featuring John Legend, St. Vincent, and Zach Galifinakis covering vintage hit “Lovin’ You” as the first sneak peek at what supporters can expect from the initiative.
+A benefit project suggestively dubbed “7-Inches For Planned Parenthood” went live this morning, with organizers posting a video on Facebook featuring John Legend, St. Vincent, and Zach Galifinakis covering vintage hit “Lovin’ You” as the first sneak peek at what supporters can expect from the initiative.

 The curated series of singles (which will be available for purchase digitally and via 7″ vinyl box set, thus the name) is set to feature contributions from an all-star lineup of musicians, comedians, writers, speakers, and even visual artists.
-All of the proceeds from these releases will go to benefit Planned Parenthood, which has faced intensely controversial threats of federal defunding in the wake of the 2016 presidential election.
+All of the proceeds from these releases will benefit Planned Parenthood, which has faced intensely controversial threats of federal defunding in the wake of the 2016 presidential election.

 A statement from the official Facebook page of 7-Inches For Planned Parenthood (which was also repeated in an Instagram post from the brand) was direct in pointing out the social significance of the timing of the project.